Capacitance Electronic Disc: Technology

+200× light micrograph of a CED copy of True Grit (1969), showing that in this special case the closing credits of the film are directly visible on the disc itself.
+Because adjacent tracks on a CED encode the same line in the video signal across different frames, and because the closing credits scroll vertically at a constant rate, the signal produces a coherent image on the disc medium.

 CEDs are conductive vinyl platters that are 30.0 cm in diameter.
 To avoid metric names they are usually called "12 inch discs".
 A CED has a spiral groove on both sides.
 The groove is 657 nm wide and has a length of up to 19 km.
 The discs rotate at a constant angular speed during playback (450 rpm for NTSC, 375 rpm for PAL) and each rotation contains eight interlaced fields, or four full frames of video.
 These appear as spokes on the disc surface, with the gap between each field clearly visible under certain light.
 This meant that freeze frame was impossible on players without an expensive electronic frame store facility.

-A keel-shaped stylus with a titanium electrode layer rides in the groove with extremely light tracking force (65 mg) and an electronic circuit is formed through the disc and stylus.
+A keel-shaped diamond stylus with a titanium electrode layer applied by physical vapor deposition, rides in the groove with extremely light tracking force (65 mg) and an electronic circuit is formed through the disc and stylus.
 Like an audio turntable, the stylus reads the disc, starting at the outer edge and going towards the center.
 The video and audio signals are stored on the Videodiscs in a composite analog signal which is encoded into vertical undulations in the bottom of the groove, somewhat like pits.
 These undulations have a shorter wavelength than the length of the stylus tip in the groove, and the stylus rides over them; the varying distance between the stylus tip and the conductive surface due to the depth of the undulations in the groove under the stylus directly controls the capacitance between the stylus and the conductive carbon-loaded PVC disc.
 This varying capacitance in turn alters the frequency of a resonant circuit, producing an FM electrical signal, which is then decoded into video and audio signals by the player's electronics.